Anteater: Interactive Visualization of Program Execution Values in Context: Related Work

 Alsallakh et al.~\cite{alsallakh2012visual} created an Eclipse plugin that tracks specific tracepoints (equivalent to a breakpoint in a debugger) throughout a program's execution.
 Watchpoints can also be added to a field on which the tracer will track assignments.
-The tracepoint instances are visualized as individual line charts where interactions provide additional information about the program at that point and watchpoints are viewed as a step chart of the values over time.
+The tool provides global views of tracepoint instances through line charts where interactions provide additional information about the program at that point and watchpoints through a step chart of the values over time.
 While the plugin's goals closely relate to those of our prototype, Anteater stands apart for two reasons.
 First, \oursystem{} traces all calls and loops, rather than user-defined tracepoints, along with the values desired by the user.
 Second, \oursystem{} presents all this information in a trace visualization with corresponding plots of the tracked values.
 This information can provide the context necessary to better understand why variables take on certain values.

 The most similar tool to \oursystem{} is Kang et al.'s~\cite{kang2017omnicode} Omnicode.
-Omnicode provides run-time visualizations of program states, designed so that novice users build mental models about programs.
+Omnicode provides run-time visualizations of program states, designed to aid novice users in building mental models about programs.
 Crucially, Omnicode visualizes values in a live coding environment which updates in real time.
 The primary visualization provided is a scatterplot matrix displaying plots for each variable over all execution steps.
 While Omnicode and \oursystem{} have much in common, they were designed for different audiences (novices vs.\ general programmers) and thus support different types of programs.
-We compare Omnicode and \oursystem{} directly in Section~\ref{sec:discussion}.
+We compare Omnicode and \oursystem{} directly in the Discussion section.